-Budgeting at university
+Budgeting at University 2026/27

 Why do students run out of money before the end of term?

-The maintenance loan arrives as a lump sum, which tricks your brain into thinking you're richer than you are.
+The maintenance loan arrives as a lump sum, which tricks your brain into thinking you are richer than you are.
 The fix is simple: divide your instalment by the number of weeks in the term the day it arrives, and treat that weekly figure as your actual budget.
 Students who do this almost never run dry.

 What makes a student bank account worth having?